CSCfi/csc-user-guide/docs/apps/namd.md

     ```

 === "Puhti GPU"
-    Note, NAMD runs most efficiently on one GPU, and this is usually more
+    Note, NAMD2 runs most efficiently on one GPU, and this is usually more
     cost-efficient than running on multiple CPU-only nodes.

     ```bash